 The Jaybird X2 are Bluetooth-only headphones with no wired option.
 If you want a good sounding wired in-ear, check the 1More Triple Driver.

 The Jaybird X2 are above-average in-ear headphones.
 They have a stable wireless design that's ideal for sports and won't easily fall out of your ears.
 They comfortably fit into your pockets and come with a sturdy case that protects them from damage.
 They barely leak any sound, even at high volumes and block noise surprisingly well for passively isolating headphones.
 They won't let the ambient noise of a gym or busy commute, ruin your listening session.
 Sadly, they struggle a little with their audio reproduction.
+See our recommendations for the best earbuds with a mic, the best Bluetooth earbuds, and the best wireless headphones under $100.

 The Jaybird X2 slightly edges out the Jaybird X3 in performance and convenience.
 The X2 has a micro USB port on the back of the earbuds, so you do not have to keep the charging clip attached, out of fear of losing it like on the X3.
 The X2 also has a slightly better latency performance, although both headphones won't be ideal for watching a lot of video content or gaming.
-On the upside, the X3 supports the Jaybird MySound App so you can customize their sound quality to better match the audio you are listening to.
-They also have a better, more durable build quality than the older X2 model and easier to use controls.
+On the upside, the X3 supports the Jaybird MySound app, so you can customize their sound quality to better match the audio you are listening to.
+They also have a better, more durable build quality than the older X2 model, and easier to use controls.

 The Jaybird X2 are a slightly better wireless headset overall than the Jaybird Freedom.
 The X2 have a much simpler charging port on the back of the right earbud, so you do not need to carry around a bulky charging clip like with the Jaybird Freedoms.
 The X2 also have a longer battery life, lower latency, and a slightly better-balanced default sound but can't be EQ'd.
 The Freedoms, on the other hand, have a more portable design (when not using the charging clip) and smaller earbuds that are a bit more comfortable than the X2.
 They also benefit from great app support so you can customize their sound quality to better match what you are listening to.